 What is sleep deprivation?

 Sleep deprivation is a common shortage of the essential amount of sleep.
-Sleep deprivation may be as a result of sleep disorders or deliberate encouragement such as in interrogation or for torture.
+Sleep deprivation may be as a result of sleep disorders, drugs, hormones, voluntary, mental illness, and more.
 Sleep deprivation is a situation where somebody does not get the required amount of sleep and it can all sides of their lives.

-Sleep deprivation may result in aching muscles, blurred vision, clinical depression, constipation, dark circles under the eyes, daytime drowsiness and naps, excessive daytime sleepiness, decreased mental activity and concentration delirium, depersonalization, dizziness, fainting, hand tremors, headache, hyperactivity, hypertension, irritability, loss of appetite, memory lapses or loss, nausea, nystagmus, pallor, psychosis-like symptoms, severe yawning, sleep paralysis, slowed reaction time, slowed wound healing, slurred and/or nonsensical speech, synaesthesia, temper tantrums in children, weakened immune system, weight loss or weight gain etc.
+Sleep deprivation may result in aching muscles, blurred vision, clinical depression, constipation, dark circles under the eyes, daytime drowsiness and naps, excessive daytime sleepiness, decreased mental activity and concentration delirium, depersonalization, dizziness, fainting, hand tremors, headache, hyperactivity, hypertension, irritability, loss of appetite, memory lapses or loss, nausea, nystagmus, pallor, psychosis-like symptoms, severe yawning, sleep paralysis, slowed reaction time, slowed wound healing, slurred and/or nonsensical speech, synaesthesia, temper tantrums in children, weakened immune system, weight loss or weight gain (Read more about the lack of sleep and obesity)

 Doctors and researchers still do not understand the correct purpose of sleeping.
 When you do not get enough sleep, your mental, emotional, and physical well being may be affected.
 When sleep deprivation occurs you feel drowsy, fatigued, grouchy, tired and suffer from confusion.